Best Extended Car Warranties in Indiana

 • A stated-component warranty covers only the parts listed in the contract.
 For example, a drivetrain warranty pays for failures in your transmission, drive axle, drive shaft, differential and transfer case.
 A powertrain warranty adds coverage for your engine.

 • An exclusionary warranty covers everything except the items named in the contract.
-For more complete coverage, a bumper-to-bumper warranty protects nearly every part except a short exclusions list.
+For more complete coverage, a bumper-to-bumper warranty protects nearly every part except for a short list of exclusions.

 Extended car warranty costs